jdonlan91/de-final-project/README.md

 Here is a visual overview of the data pipeline, highlighting the flow of data through the pipeline, and the AWS services used for each component:

 ![A visual overview of the data pipeline](/readme_files/PipelineDiagram.png "Data Pipeline - Team Basalt")

+The core of our pipeline consists of three Lambda functions.
+Each of these functions is written in Python, with code that is checked for security vulnerabilities and PEP-8 compliance, as well as unit-tested with a test coverage of 99%.
+All Lambda functions and separate utils functions have docstrings which describe their arguments, return values and behaviour in detail.

+1. The ingestor function fetches all newly updated data from the source database, converts this to .csv format, and deposits this data in AWS S3 'ingested' bucket.
+It is triggered by an EventBridge event every 5 minutes.

+The ingestor keeps a log of its ingestion history: on the first invocation it fetches all data from the source database; on subsequent invocations it fetches only data which has been added to the database since the previous invocation.

+2. The processor function transforms the data from .csv to .parquet format.
+It is triggered upon deposition of a .csv file in the ingested S3 bucket, and applies the appropriate transformation function to reformat the data from the source table to match the star schema of the destination warehouse.
+It then converts the remodelled data to .parquet format and deposits it into a 'processed' bucket, which acts as the data lake.

+3. The loader function populates the destination data warehouse with data from the .parquet files.
+It fetches newly added .parquet files from the processed S3 bucket, reads the data from these files and then loads the data into the warehouse.

+Like the ingester, the loader is triggered at 5-minute intervals and tracks its invocation history.
+On the first invocation it fetches all files from processed bucket and also seeds the dim_date database with entries for every day in a 3-year range; on subsequent invocations it loads only data from .parquet files which arrived in the processed bucket since the previous invocation.

+We deployed all of our AWS infrastructure via an Infrastructure-As-Code approach using Terraform.
+This allowed us to reproducibly deploy the infrastructure, ensure all the components correctly referenced each other, and are deployed in the correct order.
+We stored the Terraform state information and other back-end files in a separately deployed S3 bucket, and database credentials were stored securely in AWS Secrets Manager.

+To ensure our pipeline continues to run stably and that it successfully processes data that continually arrives in the source data warehouse, we set up a robust monitoring and alerting process.
+All lambda functions have detailed AWS Cloudwatch logs of their behaviour and we created metrics to track different types of errors for the three lambdas.
+If errors occur they trigger custom Cloudwatch alarms linked to AWS SNS topics which allow us to receive immediate email notifications.

 ### Installation and Deployment